Zgpp/Zgpp.github.io/cim542hw/HelpingRobot.md

 # Playful Experience Project

-The goal of this project is to make a playful experience project.
-I made a Calculator can calculator the result of Addition up to 10.
+The goal of this project is to make a Helping Robot.
+I made a jalousie window switch.

 ## Final Video